 The skill sets involved in wrestling and BJJ are very similar, so why don’t we see more former wrestlers competing in BJJ?
-With such a massive talent pool, one would expect to see wrestlers dominating jiu jitsu in America.
-But, while many wrestlers have dabbled in some form of submission grappling, the reality is that very few successfully make the transition.
+While many wrestlers have dabbled in some form of submission grappling, the reality is that very few successfully make the transition.

 Here are my 5 tips for wrestlers that want to become great submission grapplers:

 1. Be humble.

 This is by far the top reason that most wrestlers don’t stick with BJJ.
 Training in jiu jitsu is like starting all over at the bottom again.
 You even have to wear a white belt!

 Resist the temptation to prove yourself.
 The objective should not be to show that one discipline is better than the other, but to combine and compliment your wrestling skill set with a BJJ skill set to become a great grappler.

 Some of the techniques and traditions of jiu jitsu are foreign to a wrestler.
 The expression “you can’t teach an old dog new tricks” is only true if you let it be.
 Embrace the aspects of BJJ that are new to you and never stop learning.